tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

   * Over the years, computer processing units (CPUs), random access memory (RAM), and hard drive storage devices have become both more powerful and less expensive.
 Therefore, more companies were able to purchase and utilize large clusters of computers working in parallel.

   * Parallel processing paradigms have also shifted to become more efficient.
 Traditionally, to enable machines to work in parallel, the concept of MapReduce was born.
-With MapReduce, data workloads were split among multiple machines for disk-based processing, and then reaggregated at the end to produce the result.
+With MapReduce, data workloads were split among multiple machines for disk-based processing, and then re-aggregated at the end to produce the result.
 However, with the advent of Spark, that same process has been refined for in-memory processing, in which data workloads utilize RAM that is much faster (though more costly) at processing data.

   * Because big data processing has become more efficient, the time needed to curate and analyze data has also decreased.
 Therefore, modern-day companies are able to employ tactics like machine learning to drive business decision-making in real time.